Oregon Property Seller Advisory | Oregon Realtors®

 In Oregon, most sellers of residential property are required to fill out, sign and deliver to prospective purchasers a statutory property disclosure form.
 The form, which covers everything from title status to dwelling systems and fixtures, is set-out in ORS 105.464.
 Because the form is statutory, it cannot be changed or modified.
 All questions on the statutory form must be answered based on the actual knowledge of the seller at the time an offer is made on the property.

 The exclusions available under the statute are listed on the first page of the disclosure form.
 They include the first sale of a dwelling never occupied, sales by financial institutions, sales by court appointed receivers, trustees, personal representatives and the like and sales by government agencies.
-All other sellers of residential real property being sold as a residence for the buyer or their immediate family must answer the two and half pages of questions the legislature has determined are relevant in the purchase of residential property.
+All other sellers of residential real property being sold as a residence for the buyer or their immediate family must answer questions the legislature has determined are relevant in the purchase of residential property.

 The disclosure statement questions may be answered “yes,” “no,” “unknown” or in limited circumstance “NA.”
 Answering “unknown” to avoid disclosure of known information can be considered a form of fraud.
 A number of questions, if answered “yes,” require that an explanation or copy of a report or other document to be attached to the disclosure statement.
 Because the disclosure statement must be filled out by the seller based on the seller’s actual knowledge at the time of disclosure, real estate licensees cannot fill out the form for the seller or influence the seller’s answers in any way.
 Real estate licensees are, however, required to make the seller aware of the seller’s disclosure duties under the statute.